 Reflecting the obsolescence of their missile systems, on 1 May 1968 the Guided Missile Heavy Cruisers USS Boston (CAG-1) and USS Canberra (CAG-2) reverted back to their original Heavy Cruiser classifications CA-69 and CA-70, respectively, although they retained their Terrier missile launchers.

-The designations "Cruiser," "Destroyer" and "Frigate" were a source of some confusion in the USN during the 1970s.
+The designations "Cruiser," "Destroyer" and "Frigate" were a source of some confusion in the USN during the early 1970s.
 Existing US carrier escorts were designated as Frigates (DLG and DLGN), but foreign warships of the size of US Frigates were generally classified as destroyers or cruisers.
 The USN was also applying the term "Patrol Frigate" or "PF" to the much smaller USS Oliver Hazard Perry class of convoy escorts then being designed.
 This usage was more in line with the "Frigate" designation as used in foreign navies, where it was usually given only to smaller warships of about the same size as the Perrys.
 On 30 June 1975, this issue was partially resolved when the following reclassifications were made:

 - Most DLG and DLGN Frigates were redesignated as Guided Missile Cruisers CG and CGN, with these warships retaining their original hull numbers (CG/CGN-16 through 40).
 This reclassification resulted in hull number CG-15 not being assigned.
 In addition, USS Arkansas, originally planned as DLGN-41, was commissioned on 18 October 1980 as CGN-41.
 An unnamed Virginia class nuclear cruiser, CGN-42, was cancelled in 1976 but then redesigned as a strike cruiser but again cancelled in 1978.
 She was redesigned but cancelled again in 1979 and then redesigned yet again before being finally cancelled in 1983.